 Now that you know that all traffic is anything but equal, it’s important to understand exactly how traffic sources are broken down into different categories.
 Taking a very large overview of traffic generation in general, there are two major parts that you need to be aware of – targeted traffic and untargeted traffic.

 At the same time, targeted traffic is worth its weight in gold – and much more difficult to create.
-This is the kind of traffic that you’re going to be able to enjoy from industry blogs, direct mailings that have been sent to niche prospects, and joint ventures that you’ve put together with other people in your industry – as well as the traffic that you generate from your own customer lists to
+This is the kind of traffic that you’re going to be able to enjoy from industry blogs, direct mailings that have been sent to niche prospects, and joint ventures that you’ve put together with other people in your industry – as well as the traffic that you generate from your own custom lists to

 Eliminate untargeted traffic while embracing targeted traffic